Taming-the-BEAST/Structured-birth-death-model/README.md

 Because BEAST2 will use scalers to sample new values for the sampling proportions, the values which we set to 0 will remain so.
 Next, we also need to set the `Sampling change time` to the time slightly before the first sample.
 If we look back at the `Tip dates` panel, we can see that our oldest sample is the one labelled as `EU856904_HongKong_2000.09863014`, for which the height, or the length of time from the first sample and the last, is 5.569863.
-We set the sampling change time in time units from the most recent sample and we need to make sure we include the first sample, thus we set the `Sampling change time` to 5.57, which is the height of the first sample rounded slightly up.
+We set the sampling change time in time units from the most recent sample and we need to make sure we include the first sample, thus we set the `Sampling change time` to 5.57, which is the height of the first sample rounded slightly up (and confirm the change with ENTER).
 The final setup of the tree prior can be seen in [Figure 11](#fig:tree-prior).

 <figure>